B3Partners/brmo/bgt-citygml-loader/README.md

 With docker:
 `docker run -it --rm --network=host b3partners/bgt-citygml-loader`

-The Docker image prints Dutch messages by default.
+The Docker container prints Dutch messages by default.
 For English messages add the `-e LC_ALL=en_US` parameter.

 ## Command line tool usage